arahayrabedian/arahayrabedian.github.io/_posts/2016-10-02-the-bus-drivers-salute.md

 their routes.

-I first noticed it in [South Korea](https://www.flickr.com/photos/28588093@N00/albums/72157673084530072) when the driver would randomly raise his hand at almost regular intervals.
+I first noticed it in [South Korea](https://www.flickr.com/photos/28588093@N00/albums/72157673084530072) when the drivers would randomly raise their hands at almost regular intervals.
  I later noticed this was whenever another bus was passing.

 ![The Salute](https://c1.staticflickr.com/9/8199/29884098155_71ebc683bd_b.jpg)